containerbuildsystem/cachito/README.md

 ### gomod

 The gomod package manager works by parsing the `go.mod` file present in the source repository to determine which dependencies are required to build the application.
+By default, the top level module is discovered, but optional `path`s can be provided to point Cachito to the module(s) to discover.

 Cachito then downloads the dependencies through [Athens](https://docs.gomods.io/) so that they are permanently stored and at the same time create a Go module cache to be stored in the request's